join the folks at CKY

 murals and outdoor art of

-of Winnipeg and the artists
+of Winnipeg and

 who render them.